 Sandalphon has proven her stability and seaworthiness butting into a gale in the south-western approaches to the English Channel.
 Image courtesy of Klaas Eissens/AV Producties

 As Project Gisele, the hull and superstructure were supposed to be painted white.
 But Balk was far from happy with the finish.
 “In some places, we found two centimetres of filler on the superstructure part,” Wim Mooiweer says.
 “On the whole it wasn’t that bad, but we had to do some tests, because we couldn’t guarantee the adhesion of the filler.”
 Even after the hull was repaired and extended, Balk wasn’t happy to go for another gloss finish, because it would show the imperfections in the hull too clearly.
 With a tight budget, they settled instead on a “mousey” matt grey from Italy’s Boero Yacht Coatings.
 “In the end it worked out that we picked the right one, because the hardness was similar to the original,” Mooiweer adds.
 “We had to find systems to work with the budget we had.”

-Although Sandalphon has spent the last season pottering around the Med, there is nothing to stop her from crossing oceans.
+Although Sandalphon spent her maiden season pottering around the Med, there is nothing to stop her from crossing oceans.
 Her Caterpillar engines propel her at a cruising speed of nine knots with such efficiency that her huge 40,000 litres of fuel tankage give her a range of more than 4,000 miles.
 “I have to cross the Atlantic or the Pacific and we will see from there; it will be a new experience,” the owner tells me.
 Details are still fluid, but there is talk of crossing to the Caribbean in 2019, exploring the US East Coast, before tackling Panama and continuing west.
 “I want to cruise all of the warm world and the main cities of the world,” he adds.